disqus/gutter/README.rst

 Namespaces
 ==========

-``chimera-client`` allows the use of "namespaces" to group switches under a single umbrealla, while both not letting one namespace see the switches of another namespace, but allowing them to share the same storage instance, operators and other configuration.
+``chimera`` allows the use of "namespaces" to group switches under a single umbrealla, while both not letting one namespace see the switches of another namespace, but allowing them to share the same storage instance, operators and other configuration.

 Given an existing vanilla ``Manager`` instance, you can create a namespaced manager by calling the ``namespaced()`` method: